Industry Insights, Internet

 Is Boost Mobile safe?

 Yes.
-Boost Mobile and Gen Mobile are excluded from the bankruptcy.
+Boost Mobile and Gen Mobile are excluded from the Dish bankruptcy.
 Boost now runs as a hybrid carrier on AT&T and T-Mobile networks, so service continues.

 What happened to Dish Wireless and the Dish 5G network?